-- Regular audits and transparent communication is a must for curbing channel stuffing.
-Audits take all variables of a business into account and ask questions that could expose discrepancies, if any.
+- Regular audits and transparent communication are a must for curbing channel stuffing.
+Audits take all business variables into account and ask questions that could expose any discrepancies.

 Channel Stuffing and GAAP

 According to the US GAAP standards, revenue recognition should be done only when it has been earned.
-While when businesses use channel stuffing to inflate sales, there is a mismatch as revenue is not recognized because of discord in the distribution channel regarding oversupply.
+When businesses use channel stuffing accounting to inflate sales, there is a mismatch as revenue is not recognized because of discord in the distribution channel regarding oversupply.